EVEprosper/ProsperAPI/docs/crest_endpoint.md

 **NOTES**

+* Endpoint cached: will only render forecast once-per-day for a type/region pair.
+* API key required.
+Contact to get API key
+* Please be courteous: heavy throughput and multi-threading are not supported
 * **VERY NAIVE FORECASTING**.
 This is a science experiment, not a fool-proof forecast of future events
 * Does not understand CCP dev cycle.
 Will approximate cycles with [changepoint prediction](https://facebookincubator.github.io/prophet/docs/trend_changepoints.html) but only uses requested item to guess cycles
 * **PROVIDED WITHOUT WARANTY**.  *Seriously, don't trade what you can't afford to lose, this thing is just a cartoon, don't go all Russian on my house*